 A blast from the past just came across the headlines recently surrounding a member of the hit show of 2009, Jersey Shore.
 I had previously covered the indictment of Jersey Shore star Michael “The Situation” Sorrentino in a previous blog post found here.
 Recent developments have Mr. Sorrentino along with his brother Marc, the lesser known Sorrentino, pleading guilty to committing tax evasion and tax fraud respectively.
 By Michael Sorrentino’s admission, he earned taxable income in 2011.
 He attempted to avoid paying taxes on this income by concealing a portion of his income and by making multiple cash deposits of less than $10,000.
-Marc on the other hand, earned taxable income in 2010 and willfully provided his accountants with false information in order to underreport income.
+Marc, according to documents filed in court, earned taxable income in 2010 and willfully provided his accountants with false information in order to underreport income.
 The sibling duo now faces sentencing on April 25 and both face 3 to 5 years of prison time for tax evasion and fraudulent tax return preparation.
 These proceedings are no coincidence as they come at the end of the tax cycle.

 The relevant text of the press release is below and can be found on the DOJ website here: